 Dialectical Behavior Therapy (DBT) – DBT balances acceptance of prior events which can’t be changed in order to neutralize their effects on your current life, with emotional regulation skills and increased tolerance for uncontrollable emotions.

 We also offer experiential interventions permitting you to approach your rehab in a variety of ways.
 These may include:

 We are dedicated to continuing care and have created step down programs for you to move into when ready.
 Each program is based on the same philosophy and intervention approach as our inpatient program.
 Your primary case manager from prior programs attended will stay in contact with you throughout your entire treatment course.
 We feel that by ensuring a sense of consistency and familiarity it helps increase the ease of transition from one program to another.
 We have an Intensive Outpatient Treatment program available which has similar services to what is provided in our inpatient program though at a lower intensity for those ready to begin re-integrating into their community.
 We also have an outpatient program for those further along in their rehab process who need less frequent services.

 Getting Help From Us

-Our inpatient treatment center for prescription drug addiction and related disorders (like depression and trauma) is located in Tukwila which allows for us to serve residents from all over Seattle, including Renton, Burien, and Des Moines.
+Our inpatient treatment center for prescription drug addiction and related disorders (like depression and trauma) is located in Tukwila near Seattle which allows for us to serve residents from all over the SeaTac region, including Renton, Burien, and Des Moines.
 Our treatment center is staffed 24 hours a day by admissions counselors who are standing by to answer your questions.
 Call us today.